-It’s easy to get caught up in the day to day drama of the current American economy and start pointing the finger.
-For instance, we could place blame the media for inciting so much fear, or we could blame the banks and other financial institutions for making so many bad credit loans.
-We could blame the bleeding-heart liberal democrats, or the ultra-conservative republicans, or whatever part of the federal government we are angry with!
-Better yet, we could blame the President for single handedly causing everything in every market everywhere in the world to collapse.
+It’s easy to get caught up in the day-to-day drama and start pointing the finger.
+For instance, we could place blame on the media for inciting so much fear.
+We could blame corporations, guns, or whatever part of the government we are angry with!
+Better yet, we could blame the President for single handedly causing such havoc!

-No matter who or what we blame, here are some of the advantages of doing so:
+No matter who or what we blame for anything, here are some of the advantages of doing so…

-- We don’t have to take responsibility for our lives and our financial situation because, of course, it’s someone else’s fault
+- We don’t have to take responsibility for our lives, because it’s something or someone else’s fault.

 For the record, and for those of you who may miss the point, I am writing this with a touch of humor, but I mean every word of it quite seriously.
 It is a part of the human condition to want to look around for the nearest scapegoat when things go wrong.
-But that doesn’t actually solve any problems, does it?
+But that doesn’t actually solve any problems or release fear, does it?

-As with everything, where there are pros there are cons.
-Check back soon for my next blog to find out about the 5 Disadvantages of Blaming…
+In general, where there are pros there are cons.
+Check back soon for my next blog to find out about the 5 Disadvantages of Blaming.

 If you need more advice on how to release the need to blame others, contact Vickie Champion for a complimentary coaching and consulting session.